Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-New Jersey’s Property Tax Exemption for renewable energy systems allows homeowners to avoid paying additional property taxes on the value that solar panels add to their home.
-When you install a solar system, your property value typically increases, but under this incentive, you won’t be taxed on that increased value.
-This means the assessed value of your property for tax purposes remains the same as it would be without the solar installation.
+New Jersey’s Property Tax Exemption for renewable energy systems allows homeowners to avoid paying property taxes on the added value that solar panels and other renewable energy equipment bring to their home.
+When you install a solar system, it typically increases your home’s assessed value, but this exemption ensures you won’t pay additional property taxes on that increased value.

 Ready to start saving with solar?